 Add More Money to Your 401(k)

-Speaking of retirement, if you work at a job that allows you to have a 401(k), you might consider going for a higher contribution, or even up to the limit – also known as “maxing out.”
+Speaking of retirement, if you work at a job that allows you to have a 401(k), you might consider going for a higher contribution, or even up to the limit, also known as “maxing out.”
 Think carefully if you can afford it in the short term, though – maxing out is not for everyone’s budget.
-But if this is doable for you, you’ll end up with more money saved for your retirement than you would’ve with the lower contribution.
+But if this saving habit is doable for you, you’ll end up with more money for your retirement than you would’ve with the lower contribution.
 In fact, it’s also a good idea to increase your 401(k) contribution every time you get a raise.
-Click here for more 401(k) tips.

 Pick up Handy Household Skills

 In the process of sharpening your money-saving skills, you may also want to pick up some other valuable skills along the way, especially regarding your home.
-To save money on home repairs, it’s wise to learn, for instance, some basic things about plumbing, painting, fixing leaks, and so forth.
-And you’ll be proud of yourself, too!
+To save money on home upgrades and small repairs you may want to DIY some of your design projects or pick up a few basics on plumbing, painting and fixing leaks.
+You’ll be proud of yourself, too!

-The AAA Deposit Program offers a variety of options to help you save.
+AAA Deposit Programs offer a variety of options to help you save.